Form 8.3 - The Vanguard Group, Inc.: Petershill Partners plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit USD 0.01 ordinary Purchase 36,265 3.08 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit USD 0.01 ordinary Sale 1,882 3.03 GBP

 (b) Cash-settled derivative transactions